alexcroitoru/Python---Utilizing-Visualizations/README.md

 The goal of this dashboard is to provide charts, maps, and interactive visualizations that help customers explore the data and determine if they want to invest in rental properties in San Francisco.

-In this homework assignment, you will help Harold accomplish the following tasks:
+You will help Harold accomplish the following tasks:

 1. [Complete a notebook of rental analysis](#Rental-Analysis).

 2. [Create a dashboard of interactive visualizations to explore the market data](#Dashboard).

-**Note:** If you encounter technical difficulties using PyViz, refer to the troubleshooting section of the [PyViz Installation Guide](PyVizInstallationGuide.md).

 ---